-In the first quarter of 2019 the compensation committee designated specific objectives with respect to the chief executive officer to be accomplished within the year 2019, and fixed weights to be associated with each such objective.
+In the December 2019 and January 2020 the compensation committee designated specific objectives with respect to the chief executive officer to be accomplished within the year 2020, and fixed weights to be associated with each such objective.
 The chief executive officer proposed to the committee specific annual objectives with respect to each other executive officer of the company, which the committee, after making certain modifications, approved.
-These objectives and the Committee's administration of the annual incentive bonus element of compensation are discussed in detail below, under the heading "-Grants of Plan-Based Awards in Last Fiscal Year - Executive Management Bonus Plan."
+These objectives and the Committee's administration of the annual incentive bonus element of compensation are discussed in detail below, under the heading "- Grants of Plan-Based Awards in Last Fiscal Year - Executive Management Bonus Plan."